Entropy II

 For each block of weight

-so dividing every block in two at once
+Therefore, dividing every block in two at once increases the total entropy by

 Likewise subdividing or “fine-graining” by another factor